Dan’s Story

 In turn, Dan’s love of fishing and just being outside listening to the sounds of nature would always bring him a deep spiritual happiness.
 All animals were his friends.
 Another passion that Dan enjoyed was cooking, trying new dishes, experimenting with ingredients and tasting what nature had to offer.
 It was therefore a natural path for him to join a culinary college and to start training to be a professional chef.
 Sadly, Dan’s life came to a tragic end so soon after, at the young age of just 19 – with his life’s journey just about to begin…..

 Despite being a very close family, our world was torn apart when Dan died of a drug overdose.
 His all too brief existence in this world had been scarred by sexual abuse.
-We ask that you please take the time to read the tragic story in ‘an untold story‘.
+We ask that you please take the time to read the tragic story below.

 A Mother’s Story